Notifications#

 SDK Events will tell you when USB cameras are discovered and when they disappear.
 The CameraFound

-, informs you about the visible USB cameras.
-It does not matter whether you are connected (camera is opened), or not.
+, inform you about the visible USB cameras.
+It does not matter whether you are connected (camera is opened) or not.

 Caution